HemantaKG/hkdoc/hpc/os/xcat/xcat_installation_and_configuration_on_centos7.md

 >>    provmethod=install
 >>    template=/opt/xcat/share/xcat/install/centos/compute.centos7.tmpl

-## Set for file synchronization after OS installation
+## Set for file synchronization after OS installation:
 The **synclist file** contains the configuration entries that specify where the files should be synced to
 - Make a derictory namely **install** under **/install/custom**
 - Create a synclist file **compute.synclist**